vahidhedayati/grails-queuemail-plugin/README.md

 ## Example configuration for application.groovy on grails 3
-whilst testing gmail all these extra keys were required to get plugin to send emails through them (only under grails 3)
+whilst testing gmail all these extra keys were required  (only under grails 3)

 ```groovy
 import org.grails.plugin.queuemail.enums.QueueTypes